panliangrui/DAEM/README.md

 ## Feature Preprocessing

 Use the pre-trained model for feature preprocessing and build the spatial topology of WSI.
+Upload the .svs file to the input folder

 ### Feature Extraction